Eugene Sledge: Post-war

 After the war ended, Sledge attended Auburn University (then known as Alabama Polytechnic Institute), where he was a member of the Phi Delta Theta fraternity.
 He received a Bachelor of Science degree in business administration in the summer of 1949.

 Sledge had a hard time readjusting to civilian life:

 As I strolled the streets of Mobile, civilian life seemed so strange.
 People rushed around in a hurry about seemingly insignificant things.
 Few seemed to realize how blessed they were to be free and untouched by the horrors of war.
 To them, a veteran was a veteran—all were the same, whether one man had survived the deadliest combat or another had pounded a typewriter while in uniform.

-Once an avid hunter, Sledge gave up his hobby.
-He found that he could not endure the thought of wounding a bird and said that killing a deer felt like shooting a cow in a pasture.
+Once an avid hunter, Sledge gave up his hobby; he found that he could not endure the thought of wounding a bird, and said that killing a deer felt like shooting a cow in a pasture.
 His father found him weeping after a dove hunt in which Sledge had to kill a wounded dove, and in the ensuing conversations he told his father he could no longer tolerate seeing any suffering.
 A key turning point in his life and career followed when his father advised him that he could substitute bird watching as a hobby.
 Sledge started to assist the conservation department in its banding study efforts, the origin of his well-known passion for the science of ornithology.

 When he enrolled at Auburn University, the clerk at the Registrar's office asked him if the Marine Corps had taught him anything useful.
 Sledge replied:

 Lady, there was a killing war.
 The Marine Corps taught me how to kill Japs and try to survive.
 Now, if that don't fit into any academic course, I'm sorry.
 But some of us had to do the killing—and most of my buddies got killed or wounded.

-Sledge married Jeanne Arceneaux in 1952 and the couple had two sons, John (born 1957) and Henry (born 1965).
-He returned to Auburn in 1953, where he worked as a research assistant until 1955.
+Sledge married Jeanne Arceneaux (died December 2023) in 1952 and the couple had two sons, John (born 1957) and Henry (a military historian, born 1965).
+Henry published his book expanding on his father's work, entitled, The Old Breed...
+The Complete Story Revealed: A Father, A Son, and How WWII in the Pacific Shaped Their Lives in 2025.
+Eugene Sledge returned to Auburn in 1953, where he worked as a research assistant until 1955.
 That same year he graduated from API with a Master of Science degree in botany.